hadolint/hadolint/README.md

 ## Develop

-This is my first Haskell program.
-If you are an experienced Haskeller I would be really thankful if you would tear my code apart in a review.
+If you are an experienced Haskeller we would be really thankful if you would tear our code apart in a review.

 ### Setup